 Fresnel lenses and their hybrids are the most common type of lenses for virtual reality as they are thinner and lighter than normal lenses.
 However, researchers are developing higher-quality lenses that are even more lightweight and flat.

-The display– single or dual– is what users’ eyes will most be focusing on for hours.
+The display– single or dual– is what users’ eyes will mostly be focusing on for hours.
 Therefore, along with a wide FOV, displays should be of good quality and with a high resolution.

 There are other, more complex display specifications that users can evaluate, such as pixel density, color fidelity, dynamic range, and brightness.
-Medium’s Michael Naimark explains this into more detail.
+Medium’s Michael Naimark explains this in more detail.

 Standalone VR headsets: technical considerations